cDima/Aerial/Readme.md

 1. **[Download the Aerial.scr.zip](https://github.com/cDima/Aerial/releases/download/0.2/aerial.scr.zip)**
 2. Unzip the downloaded file.
 3. Right click **Aerial.scr** and choose Install, windows will install it for you.
+4. If any issues occur, please read the FAQ below or enter an issue to the tracker.

 **Option B:** Double-click Aerial.scr to launch.